HistoryInterviews

 After a stint of teaching at the Srinagar Garhwal University, Safdar Hashmi, who was in St. Stephen’s College with me earlier, returned to New Delhi by the end of 1983, and joined us at the SFI office.
 He was instrumental in the technological transition with the arrival of the offset printing of Student Struggle.
 Commemorating Karl Marx’s 100th death anniversary, Student Struggle brought out a special issue which was the first venture of its nature, but Safdar helped to prepare and produce.
 He remained with the Student Struggle for some years, later adding to its contents through discussions on various issues connected with art and culture.

-SS: How did the journal connect with the larger public, both in terms of contents and circulation?
+NN: How did the journal connect with the larger public, both in terms of contents and circulation?

 SY: The range of topics covered by the Student Struggle was a major factor in connecting the journal with people who were no longer students.
 Issues including interviews with writers and literary giants like Faiz Ahmad Faiz and recollected contributions of Sukanta, Kazi Nasrul Islam, Bertold Brecht, Josh Malihabadi, Firaq Gorakhpuri, Ehsan Danish, or write ups on Ritwik Ghatak, Prem Chand, Rahul Sankrityayan, interviews of renowned artists and theatre personalities like Peter Brook, film makers like Tomás Gutiérrez Alea and many others attracted a much wider readership.
 Likewise, film reviews and write ups on socialist realism in films by internationally renowned filmmakers also contributed to Student Struggle acquiring a larger readership.
 Moreover, there was always a section on developments in science and on sporting events, including write ups on legends like Jesse Owens, Muhammed Ali et.al.

-SS: How important is it for a movement to have its own publication?
+NN: How important is it for a movement to have its own publication?

 SY: It is extremely important for the student movement to have its own journal.
 This is not merely to disseminate knowledge and opinions, but to mould collective consciousness that is progressive, emancipatory and for liberation.
 Besides, the journal — as it informs students of countrywide movements, developments and struggles organised by the SFI — forges a feeling of solidarity that inspires further struggles.
 It is inevitable that the SFI must continue to have its own journal.

-SS: Any interesting experience or challenge that you remember from those days?
+NN: Any interesting experience or challenge that you remember from those days?

 SY: Bringing out every issue of the journal those days was treated as a challenge in itself, and this should remain so, as the Student Struggle continues to be a unique publication that covers every aspect that interests or should interest students.